Effective Date: April 30, 2007

 - Network domain/service provider

-We use Google Ads to deliver targeted advertising based on your browsing activity across the web.
+We may use Google Ads to deliver targeted advertising based on your browsing activity across the web.
 This means that when you visit our site, Google may place cookies on your device to track your interactions and serve relevant ads on other websites you visit.
 You can manage your ad settings and opt out of personalized advertising by visiting Google’s Ads Settings page.

 Cookies